-Just weeks after Dorian hit, Prime Minister Minnis spoke at the United Nations.
-He emphasized that most of the Bahamas was not damaged and eager for tourists, the lifeblood of the economy.
+Just weeks after Dorian hit, then-Prime Minister Minnis spoke at the United Nations.
+He emphasized that most of the Bahamas was not damaged and eager for tourists, lifeblood of the economy.
 Then he said that first-world countries and their pollution are at least partly to blame for the threat of ever-stronger hurricanes.

 "First World nations-- and this is what I said at the U.N.
 I said, 'First World nations make the greatest contribution to climate change,'" Minnis told Whitaker.
 "They are the ones responsible for the changes that we see.
 The increase in velocity and ferocity of the hurricanes and the different-- and the changes, typhoons that we see today, but we're the innocent victim.
 We're the ones that are being impacted by what you have created."

 Minnis and leaders of other island nations have proposed that the U.S. and European countries contribute to an insurance fund – think of it as a "really rainy day" fund – to help rebuild from future storms.